 You are required to pay taxes on all income you earn, whether it’s reported on a 1099-MISC or not.
 For example, if you earned affiliate income from a business that is below the $600 threshold, you may not receive a 1099.
 However, you're still required to report it.

 Yes.
 Just like traditional W-2 filing, you can submit your yearly business tax return online.
 Home and business tax software will walk you through the process of submitting your 1099-MISC information and inputting the data on your Schedule C. If your business is a corporation, you can use business tax software to e-file your business tax return.

 How Do I Use the 1099-MISC Form If I Paid Contractors?

-If you paid more than $10 in royalties or $600 in fees, you’re required to send the person a 1099-MISC.
-The only exception is payments made to corporations or LLCs that operate like corporations and employees (there are a few other exceptions.
-You can read the IRS 1099-MISC Instructions for details - PDF).
+If you paid more than $10 in royalties or $600 in fees to a contractor, you’re required to send them a 1099-MISC.
+The only exception is payments made to corporations or LLCs that operate like corporations and employees (there are a few other exceptions listed on the IRS Instructions for form 1099-MISC).